plesk/plesk-ext-sdk/docs/02-extension-sdk-features.md

 };
 ```

-All items in routes should have three properties:
+All items in routes must have two required properties:

 * `path` - a valid URL (relative to the extension's base URL)
 * `component` - a path to the file with the component without extension and relative to the `src/frontend` directory

+Optional properties:
-* `title` - a title of the page
+* `title` - a title of the page.
+If you need to localize the page titles, see [Translations Guide](#translations).
+* `exact` - when true, will only match if the path matches the location.pathname exactly.

 After building and uploading changes to the server, you can view the results by opening a URL like this: `https://my-plesk-server.com:8443/modules/example/index.php/overview`.

-If you need to localize the page titles, you can update your locales.
-See [Translations Guide](#translations).

 ## State Management